 - Color reactions of Amino acids

-Steps of Titration curve of Glycine:
+Steps of Titration curve of Glycine

 As the titration proceeds, another important point is reached at pH 5.97.
-Here there is another point of infection, at which removal of the first proton is essentially complete and removal of the second proton has just began.
+Here there is another point of infection, at which removal of the first proton is essentially complete and removal of the second proton has just begun.

-the third stage of the titration corresponds to the removal of proton from the –NH3+ group of Glycine.
-The pH at the midpoint of this stage is 9.60, the equal to the pKa for the –NH3+ group.
+the third stage of the titration corresponds to the removal of a proton from the –NH3+ group of Glycine.
+The pH at the midpoint of this stage is 9.60, equal to the pKa for the –NH3+ group.

-From this titration curve of glycine we can derive several important pieces of information.
+From this titration curve of glycine, we can derive several important pieces of information.

 - The perturbed pKa of Glycine is caused by repulsion between the departing proton and the nearby positively charged amino group on the α-carbon atom.

 - Glycine is not a good buffer at the pH of intracellular fluid (or) blood, about 7.4.
-To calculate the buffering ranges, we can use Handerson-Hasselbalch equation.
+To calculate the buffering ranges, we can use the Handerson-Hasselbalch equation.